Help Save Children in Mali

 Our Work for Children in Mali

 Support Save the Children’s mission.
-Donate to help children in Mali, and around the world, survive and thrive.
+Donate to help children in Mali and around the world grow up healthy, educated and safe.

 Sponsor a Malian Child